 CONTROL PANEL EQUIPMENT. - If any of the control panel equipment fails to function properly, the defective part should be replaced with a corresponding new unit rather than to attempt repairs on the old part.
 Disconnect the battery whenever servicing any control panel equipment.
 Keep all connections tight and clean.
-Refer to the wiring diagram furnished with the plant.

 If the plant will start but does not continue to run, start the plant manually.
-If it continues to run with the ignition switch at the HAND START position, trouble is indicated in one of the relays, or a loose connection.
+If it continues to run with the ignition switch at the HAND START position, trouble is indicated in one of the relays, the high water temperature switch, or a loose connection.
 Failure of the battery charging generator to deliver current to the stop relay will also prevent the plant from running with the ignition switch at the ELECT.
 START position.

-DO NOT LEAVE THE IGNITION SWITCH AT THE HAND START POSITION LONGER THAN NECESSARY TO MAKE TESTS.
+DO NOT LEAVE THE IGNITION SWITCH AT THE HAND START POS-ITION LONGER THAN NECESSARY TO MAKE TESTS.